 Every year, millions of Americans elect to have cosmetic surgery.
 In response to this growing demand, numerous doctors now widely advertise their services in this area of medical expertise.
-Most surgeons performing cosmetic surgery are qualified; however, beware of inexperienced and insufficiently trained doctors who are attracted to cosmetic surgery because of the millions of dollars spent by consumers each year on this product.
+Most surgeons performing cosmetic surgery are qualified; however, beware of inexperienced and insufficiently trained doctors who are attracted to cosmetic surgery because of the millions of dollars spent by consumers each year on this service.
 If you are looking into cosmetic surgery, consider the following:

 How do I find a doctor?